 The serious music press loved it and highlighted how Marsh performed inside a cage of clear Perspex as a symbol of his detachment and disaffection… it was in fact a gob shield to protect himself and his rig of synthesizers from spittle, a consequence of supporting punk bands like SIOUXSIE & THE BANSHEES!

 However, a lack of commercial success at the time led to an engineered split by Bob Last and Virgin Records in 1980.
 Oakey and Wright, who kept THE HUMAN LEAGUE name, recruited two girls Joanne Catherall and Susanne Sulley to record the massive selling ‘Dare’ with Ian Burden and Jo Callis under the production supervision of Martin Rushent, while Ware and Marsh formed BRITISH ELECTRIC FOUNDATION and its pop subsidiary HEAVEN 17 featuring Glenn Gregory, who also found success with the gold certified ‘Penthouse & Pavement’.

-Martyn Ware talked to The Electricity Club about his time in THE HUMAN LEAGUE and the making of those two seminal electronic pop albums…
+Martyn Ware talked about his time in THE HUMAN LEAGUE and the making of those two seminal electronic pop albums…

 It’s been quite a long time in the planning.
 We tested the waters with our agent via various promoters and it took a while to convince them, which I found amazing.

 They were bit nervous that it might be too confusing for the public, I just said “Put it on, it will sell out!”